If you’re wondering if there’s a reason to acquire a business trust, we will help you understand the advantages.

 Your Business Trust avoids all of these state regulatory hassles and expense.

 In return for adhering to the many state rules and regulations of the corporation and LLC models, companies are granted certain statutory protections.
 But should it fail to follow any of the many requirements to the letter, the so-called “corporate veil” (liability protection provided by the legal entity) is pierced.
-This can render the partners, directors, and stockholders unprotected and personally liable.
-Most of the time everything is okay but if challenged, you best have everything in order.
+This can render the partners, directors, and stockholders unprotected and personally liable for debts of the organization.
+Most of the time everything is fine but if one day it’s “your turn,” you best have all your paperwork in order.

-Your Business Trust is based upon common law and legally operates with a minimum of state regulation.
-The participants, trustees and beneficiaries, still possess a great many benefits and safety protections.
-It remains a prudent business practice to keep detailed records according to the original trust agreement.
+Your Business Trust has no corporate veil or paperwork requirements.
+It operates with a minimum of state regulation.
+The participants – trustees and beneficiaries possess a great many benefits and safety protections.
+It remains a prudent business practice to keep basic records according to the original trust agreement.

 No Resident Agent

 States require Corporations and LLCs to maintain a “resident agent” for legal service.
 The agent resides in the state where the company is chartered and is required by law to accept legal papers served upon the corporation or LLC.
-Attorneys like the resident agent requirement because it makes it easy for them to file legal papers (lawsuits) against your company or LLC.
+Lawyers like the resident agent requirement because it makes it easy for them to sue your corporation or LLC.

-Business Trusts do not have resident agents nor do they have any address requirements.
-Attorneys looking to sue a private business trust must first locate and identify the current trustees.
-This can be difficult, expensive and time consuming.
+Business Trusts do not have resident agents.
+They do they have address requirements.
+Attorneys eager to sue a private business trust has an uphill battle to climb.
+First they must locate and identify the current trustees.
+There might be 49 states for them to search?
+It’s difficult, expensive and time consuming.
 It’s not our job to make it easy for them.

 Reduced Liability for Shareholders

-In the conventional corporation structure, the stockholders are the de facto legal owners.
-The officers are agents of the stockholders which can cause liability.
+In the conventional corporation structure, the stockholders are the de facto legal owners of assets.
+The officers are agents of the stockholders.
+This can cause liability.
 Although a stockholder of Google is unlikely to have problems, in a small corporation they are at greater risk because of state compliance issues.

-In a Business Trust, the trustees are the legal owners.
+In a Business Trust, the trustees are the legal owners of assets.
 They are not agents of the shareholders.
 Yet they have a fiduciary responsibility to the shareholders.
 Provided that the trustees manage the business without interference, the shareholders liability is little to none.
-This one fact alone is important to many people.
+This single fact alone is important to many people.

 Greater Financial Flexibility

 In the corporate structure, the company may only pay dividends to stockholders.
-With the Business Trust, the Trustees may distribute dividends, capital gains, or none to the shareholders.
+With the Business Trust, the Trustees may distribute dividends, return of capital, profits, or none to the shareholders.
 The financial mission of a Business Trust has greater flexiblity.

 “…a business trust is a citizen of every State in which its shareholders reside…” Navarro Savings Assn v.
 Lee – No 79-465 United States Supreme Court (1980)